mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 #### STORAGE/REPAIRS

-A large storage warehouse and repair centre, most of the equipment and stores have been removed, but some items of old machinery, worth, perhaps a few hundred credits as scrap, are to be found in the multitude of storage bays (there are over 100) and open lockers.
+A large storage warehouse and repair center, most of the equipment and stores have been removed, but some items of old machinery, worth, perhaps a few hundred credits as scrap, are to be found in the multitude of storage bays (there are over 100) and open lockers.
 The area contains workbenches, bolted to the floor, and open areas for repairs to be made to large objects such as laser drills and other mining equipment.

 The storage bays form a series of nooks and crannies that would make an excellent ambush point (or hiding area) for anyone with hostile intentions.